 - Cut and paste your favorite pictures from magazines into your journal.

-- Paste craft items into your journal (check with your Mom, aunts, or teachers for things you can use).
+- Paste craft items into your journal (check with your parents or teachers for things you can use).

 - Brighten your journal with paint.